ourweddingplanner/website/README.md

 `fragments` in the included `polymer.json` file.
 This will ensure those components and their dependencies are added to the list of pre-cached components and will be included in the `bundled` build.

+### Deploy

+This command deploys the `build/unbundled` folder to Firebase.

+    npm run deploy